The subsections below describe how Ice maintains (or does not maintain) backwards compatibility between versions.

-Upgrading to Ice 3.6.0 from Ice 3.5 describes the significant API changes in this release that may impact source-code compatibility.
+Upgrading your Application from Ice 3.5 describes the significant API changes in this release that may impact source-code compatibility.
 Furthermore, the subsections Removed APIs and Deprecated APIs summarize additional changes to Ice APIs that could affect your application.

 As for source-code compatibility, Ice maintains backward binary compatibility between a patch release and the most recent minor release, but does not guarantee binary compatibility between minor releases.

-The requirements for upgrading depend on the language mapping used by your application:
+The requirements for upgrading to a new minor (or major) release depend on the language mapping used by your application: